Our 17-day Kenya wildlife safari last month was a lifelong dream come true.

 Found throughout much of Africa and southern Asia, these birds live in desert regions without the cover of trees.
 This allows them fly in search of food, hunting during the day and resting at night.

-OTHER ICONIC ANIMALS IN KENYA
+OTHER WILD ANIMALS IN KENYA

 Somewhat resembling a small bear (or a less-furry raccoon), the Banded Mongoose is characterized by the large black stripes across its back.